 Cities are victims of their own success.
 When people move in, prices go up, and because housing supply takes time to adjust, other people inevitably have to move out.
 In Cambridge, key workers are forced to live in surrounding towns and commute back into the city.
 This translates into 23 days of their year spent in traffic.
 In the UK, this is the most time spent in traffic, representing twice the London average (Admiral, 2018).
 It is evident that housing affordability is not just a question of individual and collective welfare, but also of productivity loss, a condition faced by many European capitals.

 What are the traditional solutions & why do they fall short in tackling the problem?

 Often representing an immediate approach if housing is deemed unaffordable, increasing access to ownership can be done in 2 ways…

 1.1 Raising loan-to-value ratios4Increasing the percentage of the house value that can be borrowed from a bank as mortgage.

 1.2 Providing prospecting mortgage borrowers with additional equity lines from public lenders.

-Yet, a recent evaluation of the scheme (Benetton et al, 2019) revealed that households who took advantage of the program simply bought more expensive properties, without reducing their mortgage debt and house-price risk exposure.
-Moreover, it appears that households refusing to take advantage of the program did so because they do not want to share, with the government, the possible future appreciation of their home.
+However, a recent evaluation of the scheme (Benetton et al, 2019) revealed that households who took advantage of the program simply bought more expensive properties, without reducing their mortgage debt and house-price risk exposure.
+Moreover, it appears that households refusing to take advantage of the program did so because they did not want to share their future home with the government.

 So much for increasing access to ownership.
 So, what else can be done to improve affordability?